cxzczxzc/mitre-attack-navigator/README.md

 There are two main artifacts involved:
 - A Google Sheets Document
-    - This spreadsheets contains tabs that map out various aspects of the attack matrix.
-It contains 3 tabs.
+    - This spreadsheets contains **3 tabs** that map out various aspects of the attack matrix.

         1. **Assessment by Control/Product:** This tab contains a list of all the GCP services relevant within the context of the attack matrix.
 To protect, detect, or respond to a TTP, the relevant GCP services should be in use by the customer, and configured properly.
 This sheet is a good starting point to understand which services are in use by a customer.
         2. **Control/Product to Technique:** This tab contains a list of Techniques mapped to the GCP service that can protect, detect, or respond against each technique.
 Just because a customer has a GCP service enabled, it does mean that they're secured against a technique.
 The service has to be configured properly as well.This sheet maps techniques to services (Capability) as well as proper setup of those services (Capabilities)
         3. **Tactic/Technique**: This tab contains an overall view of TTPs and GCP services.